brandonbloom/waet/README.md

 functionality as a Clojure library for the purpose of being a pleasant compilation toolkit for compilers targeting WebAssembly.

+## Status

+Feature incomplete, barely tested, incompletely documented, and completely unstable.
+The Waet syntax and command line tools are alpha status.
+The Clojure API is expected to undergo significant breaking changes.

+Primarily tested in terms of a subset of wabt's own test suite.

 ## WIE: WebAssembly In Edn

 WAT (WebAssembly Text) is already an sexpression language and so has a great